Tree Falls on Caravans

 Which main pages should this guide support?

-It is intended to support the pillar, flood/coastal pages and the public liability page.
+It is intended to support the main caravan park page, the flood and coastal pages, and the public liability page.

 +-